 My sister is one of those who rolls her eyes when it comes to prepping.
 But like me, she lives in Oklahoma and knows that tornadoes are always a real possibility.
 So she was truly appreciative of the little hand cranked radio with the flashlight.

 This particular model is VERY handy.
-It has a hand crank, is solar powered, and uses AAA batteries.
+It has a hand crank and is also solar-powered.
 So there are multiple means of powering it.
 In addition to picking up FM/AM radio, it also picks up NOAA weather alerts.

 Clearly, to someone who is already a prepper, these gifts would be a wonderful addition to their inventory.
-But for non-preppers, I listed gifts that would help someone out in an emergency setting without necessarily be considered “prepper” gifts.
+But for non-preppers, I listed gifts that would help someone out in an emergency setting, without necessarily giving off that “prepper” vibe.

 Be sure to check out our Prepper Recommendations page for other great prepper gift ideas!

 Are there some items out there I missed?
-Leave your comments and suggestions in the comments section below.
+Leave your comments and suggestions on prepper/non-prepper gifts in the comments section below.

 If you enjoyed this article, please click the link to vote for my site at Top Prepper Websites!
 Thanks